TrackMyBrown/tmb-afl-odds-remover/README.md

 The extension works in either Google Chrome or Edge desktop browsers.

-Deploy it at home to protect your family or at school to protect a whole bunch of kids.
+Deploy it at home to protect your family or at school to protect the next generation of footy fans.

 ## Installation
 #Currently pending review in the Chrome Web Store.
 You can install from there soon.